cooperative-computing-lab/cctools/doc/manuals/resource_monitor/index.md

 descendants.
 The monitor works *indirectly*, that is, by observing how the environment changed while a process was running, therefore all the information reported should be considered just as an estimate (this is in contrast with direct methods, such as ptrace).
-It works on Linux, and can be used in stand- alone mode, or automatically with [makeflow](../makeflow) and [work queue](../work_queue) applications.
+It works on Linux, and it can be used in three ways:

+- Stand alone mode, directly calling the `resource_monitor` executable.
+- Activating the monitoring modes of [makeflow](../makeflow) and [work queue](../work_queue) applications.
+- As a [python module](http://ccl.cse.nd.edu/software/manuals/api/html/namespaceresource__monitor.html) to monitor single function evaluations.

 **resource_monitor** generates up to three log files: a JSON encoded summary file with the maximum values of resource used and the time they occurred, a